-We will probably meet in the parlor — easier to heat and cheerier for a small congregation — with refreshment to follow.
-(There will, of course, also be a Christmas Eve service.)
+We will meet in the parlor — easier to heat and cheerier for a small congregation — with refreshment to follow.
+(There will, of course, also be a Christmas Eve service at 8 pm.)
 Hope to see you there.

 Eighty years ago today, the United Universalist Convention began at the Universalist National Memorial Church, Washington, D.C.
 It’s my home church, so a moment of pride.